 Express Galapagos Land Based Adventure (6 Days): For those who want to see and do a lot, but don’t have a ton of time, this land-based Galapagos adventure is perfect.
 Hike, SUP, bike, kayak and snorkel your way across 3 diverse islands in the Galapagos (Santa Cruz, Island, and San Cristobal Islands) on this action packed 6-day multisport adventure, checking out the Galapagos’ iconic wildlife all along the way.
 Trip price includes roundtrip flights between mainland Ecuador and the Galapagos!

 Galapagos Wildlife Discovery (5 Days): This trip isn’t a multisport, but you do go on lots of naturalist walks and snorkeling excursions!
 A lodge-based naturalist trip in the Galapagos that visits and explores 3 different Islands (San Cristobal, Isabela, and Santa Cruz).
 An ideal option for those who don’t like boat travel, but still want a full itinerary, wildlife-viewing opportunities, and comfortable accommodations.

 TOP RECOMMENDED SHORT CRUISES TO PAIR WITH A MULTISPORT

-While we offer a number of short Galapagos cruises, we’ve found some are better than others for pairing with a short Multisport.
-Of course, if you want to do a longer Multisport and then an 8-day cruise, we can also help you find the perfect itinerary as well.
+While we offer a number of short 4, 5, and 6 day Galapagos cruises, we’ve found some are better than others for pairing with a short Multisport.
+Of course, if you want to do a longer multisport and/or a longer cruise, we can also help you find the perfect itinerary as well.